Reinforcement Learning with Action-Triggered Observations: Introduction

-\paragraph{Related work.} Our framework overlaps with several well-studied settings, yet none directly capture action-triggered observations.
-Although the absence of state feedback superficially resembles RL with observation delays \cite{katsikopoulos2003, walsh2009, liotet2023_thesis}, the \emph{delays} in ATST-MDPs are endogenous, induced by the agent's actions, whereas classical delays are exogenous.
-Goal-conditioned RL \cite{schaul15, andrychowicz2018hindsightexperiencereplay} provides observations only upon goal attainment (state-triggered feedback), which is orthogonal to our action-triggered mechanism.
-Many POMDP formulations \cite{Pineau2003PointbasedVI, NIPS2010_edfbe1af, cai2024} model belief updates under partial observability; however, existing work generally does not exploit the structure induced by action-triggered observations.
-A more detailed discussion of related work can be found in Appendix~\ref{app:related-work}.
+\paragraph{Related work.} ATST-MDPs overlap with several well-studied settings, yet none directly captures action-triggered observations.
+Although the absence of state feedback superficially resembles \emph{RL with observation delays} \cite{katsikopoulos2003, walsh2009}, the delays in ATST-MDPs are endogenous, induced by the agent's actions, whereas classical delays are exogenous.
+This should not be confused with \emph{RL with episodic delays} \cite{vanderhoeven2023unifiedanalysisnonstochasticdelayed}, where states are immediately observable but rewards are delayed by multiple episodes.
+Recent work on impaired observability also studies RL with delayed and missing state observations \citep{chen2023impairedobservability}; ATST-MDPs differ in that observation events are triggered by the chosen actions. \emph{Goal-conditioned RL} \cite{schaul15,andrychowicz2017her} typically assumes full state observability with sparse goal-dependent reward or success signals, whereas ATST-MDPs study action-triggered sparsity in state observations.
+Many POMDP formulations \cite{Pineau2003PointbasedVI, NIPS2010_edfbe1af} model belief updates under partial observability; however, existing work generally does not exploit the structure induced by action-triggered observations.
+For additional related work, see Appendix~\ref{app:related-work}.